Pocketloop/CarDetection/README.md

 # CarDetection
-The weights of the model can be found on yolov5\runs\train\exp\weights this includes the pytorch model, as well as the tfjs converted model.
-I performed the training of the model on Google Colab as well as the conversion as I ran into errors while trying to convert it locally.

-To run the React App, go to package.json, open a new terminal and run npm install.
-After that you can do npm start.
-There are still errors in the application so it will result to crashes.
-The model that I've pointed to is contained in another github repo (https://github.com/Pocketloop/TFJSModel/blob/main/best_web_model/model.json) and it's the raw version of that
-I've converted another model locally (it's the same model as before trained using yolov5) the link to that model can be found here (https://github.com/Pocketloop/TFJSModel/blob/main/web_model/model.json)
+The weights of the model can be found on web_model_tfjs.
+The web app is working properly, however the accuracy of the model could be better.
+The detections were able to be logged in the browser and there should be no problem with it, however I have not implemented the 3D model, and the boxes that detect the cars.
+The link that I have pointed the model to be is (https://raw.githubusercontent.com/Pocketloop/TFJSModel/main/web_model_tfjs/model.json)